cosminturca/List_of_tasks/README.md

 **DELETE /api/tasks/:id** Permanently deletes a task from the database.

-# 9. Frontend Routes
+## 9. Frontend Routes

 **Public Routes:** /login – The authentication page.
 If the user is already logged in, they are automatically redirected to the Dashboard.

-**Protected (Private) Routes:** / (Root) loads the <TaskBoard /> component.
+**Protected (Private) Routes:** / (Root) loads the `TaskBoard` component.

-# 10. Conclusions
+## 10. Conclusions

-List of tasks demonstrates the ability to build a functional and aesthetically pleasing Full Stack application.
+List of tasks demonstrates the ability to build a functional and visually appealing full-stack application.
 The use of Tailwind CSS enabled rapid interface development, while the MERN architecture ensures performance and scalability.
 The project is ready for future extensions.